yuhanguyen/Website-traffic-analysis/README.md

 ## I. Introduction

+Objective:
+📖 What is this project about?
+What Business Question will it solve?

-In this project, I will use Google BigQuery as my SQL platform to perform task such as data manipulation, joining data to explore the E-commerce dataset.
-This dataset is a public dataset by Google Analytics and contain data from an E-commerce Website.
+This project uses Google BigQuery SQL platform to explore ecommerce dataset from Google Analytics to:

+✔️ Analyze the traffic of the ecommerce website
+✔️ Identify the behavior in customers who visit the website.

+👤 Who is this project for?

+✔️ Data analysts & business analysts
+✔️ Decision-makers & stakeholders

 ## II.
 Requirement
 + Google Cloud Platform account